Festival of Black History

 Description

-Celebrate Black history in its many and diverse forms at a brand new pop-up event, The Festival of Black History, an all-day event taking place at Goldsmiths on 31st May 2025.
+Celebrate Black history in its many and diverse forms at a brand new pop-up event, The Festival of Black History, an all-day event taking place at Goldsmiths on Saturday 6th September 2025.

 Come along to collectively experience, remember and celebrate the huge area of Black history-making in action.
 Bringing Black history and heritage professionals into dialogue with Black community members, the Festival of Black History is an opportunity to engage in learning and training creatively and enjoyably in multiple ways.

 This free event is designed to engage attendees of all ages through compelling storytelling, insightful workshops, and captivating performances.
 Whether you’re a lifelong learner, a curious mind, or simply looking to spend a joyous day with family, this festival is the perfect opportunity to connect, learn, and celebrate.
+See the schedule for the day here and the full festival brochure here.

 Don’t miss the chance to immerse yourself in a rich program that highlights the power and beauty of black history.
 Mark your calendar for a day of pride and discovery at the Festival of Black History!